Mazamitla: Orography

 Its surface is composed of hilly areas (35%), with hills occupied by forests, with heights ranging from 2200 to 2800 meters.
 Land semiplane (40%) are hills and slopes, with heights ranging from 2000 to 2200 meters above sea level and flat areas (25%), with elevations ranging from 200 to 1800 meters above sea level.
 The maximum heights are in Cerro El Jackal and Cerro del Tigre.

-Floor
+Geography

 The territory is made up of land belonging to the Tertiary period.
 The land is hilly and broken, its composition is prevalent types luvisol, feozem háplico and litosol.
 The municipality has a land area of 17718 hectares, of which 3495 are used for agriculture, livestock in 3095, 10516 are from forest use, urban land are 206 hectares and 442 hectares have other uses.
 As far as ownership is concerned, an area of 6432 hectares is private and the other 11286 is communally or publicly owned.